 2. Leasing Your 3D Printer

 3D printing is a new technology that is still developing.
 That alone clearly indicates there’s a high possibility that only a few people currently own 3D printing machines.
-Moreover, not all people can afford to buy and own a 3D printer considering that a good one costs more than $1,000.
+Moreover, not all people can afford to buy and own a 3D printer considering that they cost a couple hundred to a few thousand dollars.
 And, although there are excellent 3D printers under $1,000 still few people can afford them.